olrea/openai-cpp/README.md

 ## Acknowledgment

-This work has been inspired mainly inspired by [slacking](https://github.com/olrea/slacking) and the curl wrapper code from [cpr](https://github.com/libcpr/cpr).
+This work has been mainly inspired by [slacking](https://github.com/olrea/slacking) and the curl wrapper code from [cpr](https://github.com/libcpr/cpr).